Here’s what you need to know about keeping your child safe online.

 Here are five dangers of social media you’ll want to talk about with your kids:

-Children may find it hard to judge strangers they meet in person, and it's even harder to tell friends from foes online.
-"It's very important that parents with younger children are aware of what apps their kids are using and what those apps do," says Wood.
-"A lot of those applications that target young children have a social media aspect to them.
-People trying to target children will use those apps, as well."
+Children may find it hard to judge strangers they meet in person, and it’s even harder to tell friends from foes online.
+Parents must keep up -to-date with the apps their kids are using and what it is that these apps do.

 Stress to your kids that they should not interact with strangers on these apps, and explain that many people on social media are not who they say they are.
 You should also monitor your kids’ Internet usage to ensure their interactions are only with real-life friends.